-Please also refer to further resources about Opiate Replacement Therapy for community pharmacies in Scotland.
+Please also refer to further resources about Opioid Substitution Therapy for Community Pharmacists see: Support for people with substance use issues.

 5.3.
 Patient Identification

 The pharmacist must be able to identify the patient.
 It is important to be certain that the person receiving the dose of medication is the person named on the prescription.